abajwa-hw/hdp21-twitter-demo/README.md

 ## Streaming workshop demo

+This demo was part of a technical webinar workshop: "Real Time Monitoring with Hadoop" Slides and webinar recording are avaialable at http://hortonworks.com/partners/learn/

 #### Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume

 1. Ingest: